allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 Due to JSON
 parsing and sending subscriptions are sensitive to CPU and network load.
 When many deployments are triggered at the same time we experienced lag on events for a couple of minutes.
+Below graph presents typical events delay for one of our cluster in a typical workday.

 ![Marathon events delay](/img/articles/2017-03-08-hitting-the-wall/marathon-consul-dev.png)